 It is not easy to accomplish initially.
 It takes motivation and determination.
 However, the rewards for this effort are never-ending.

 I started my goals with one green juice in the morning.
 Immediately, I started feeling fantastic.
-Later, I moved to using the blender more often to create an excellent fruit juice in the afternoon as well.
+Later, I moved to use the blender more often to create an excellent fruit juice in the afternoon as well.
 I call this fruit juice my “Glowing Beauty” because my skin has not been this smooth and beautiful in a long while.
 I shared the ingredients of this recipe on a post called “Yoga Inside My Stomach.”
 The only difference is that now I add a spoon of Manuka honey into this recipe because of its incredible healing properties.
 Read the post about Manuka Honey excellent qualities for skin renewal.
 In overall, I should start calling this, my afternoon “Glowing Beauty Dessert” instead, because it also tastes so yummy.

 In the past, the word “skin toner” was an alien word into my beauty regimen.
 I considered the use of a toner to be an extreme step in skincare.
 I thought it was an exaggerated process.
 In my experience, I was used to be bombarded with brand name toners full of dangerous ingredients.
 Indeed they did the job but also were too harsh on my skin.
 I could see now why I avoided them back then.
 It is not the step process of a toner that is exaggerating.
 It is mostly the active ingredients that most brands add-on those products to make them efficient.

 Most toners are strong on alcohol which is not good on the skin.
 The key to using this step correctly is on substituting that process with natural oils or plant-based organic products.